Beginner Guides

 Maintenance: Protecting Your Investment

-• Backflush your machine after each session
+• Backflush your machine after each session (with a blind filter basket)

 • Purge the group head before brewing